Skip to content

 // authors → [Author, Author, Author]

-Pass relations: false to create a flat entity with no relation properties set — useful when you want to wire relations yourself:
+Pass relations: false to create a flat entity with no relation properties set — useful when you want to wire relations yourself or need to seed only the primary entity:

 const author = await seed(Author).create({ relations: false })